Getting Started with Metadata

 How to define a metadata attribute?

-First, decide if you want to add single metadata properties or create a nested metadata structure.
+In Project settings, you can define single metadata properties or create a nested metadata structure.

-The multiple option comes in handy when you want to assign more than one value to the attribute.
-This will create an array of values for the key.
+The multiple option is useful to assign more than one value to the attribute.
+This creates an array of values for the key.

-With the mandatory option, you can decide whether adding attribute value is required while creating new resources in Voucherify.
-For example, if a new attribute in the Customer Schema is set to mandatory, you need to add this attribute and define its value every time you pass a new customer record to the application.
+With the required option, you can decide whether adding an attribute value is required while creating new resources in Voucherify.
+For example, if a “region” metadata attribute is set to mandatory in the Customer schema, you need to add it and define its value every time you pass a new customer record to Voucherify.

-In addition to standard metadata properties, you can create an object type attribute and use it to nest other attributes inside.
+In addition to standard metadata properties, you can create an object type attribute and use it to nest other attributes.
 For example, you may create a new metadata property, Payment, and add several nested properties, such as payment_method, payment_channel, and payment_tax.

-When ready, you can attach the custom schema to the object type attribute in the Standard schema.
+When ready, you can attach the nested schema to the object type attribute in the Standard schema.

 After saving the schema, metadata can nest payment information.